twitter/twemoji/README.md

 ./2/utils/generate
 ```

-If you'd like to test and/or propose some change to the V2 library please change `./2/utils/generate` file at its end so that everything will be generated properly once launched.
+If you'd like to test and/or propose some changes to the V2 library please change the `./2/utils/generate` file at its end so that everything will be generated properly once launched.

 ## Attribution Requirements